Avinash2110/design_patterns/singleton.md

 #### Cons:
 * The singleton pattern can mask bad design, for instance, when the components of the program know too much
 about each other.
 * The pattern requires special treatment in a multithreaded environment.
+* Difficult to unit test.